Home

 Beginning the Purchase Process

-When you are ready to start looking at power chair models, make a list of two or three power chair sellers (retail and online) to contact based on reputation, years in business, referrals, references, and/or customer satisfaction information.
+When you are ready to start looking at power chair models, make a list of two or three power chair sellers (retail and online) to contact.
+Identify the chair sellers based on reputation, years in business, referrals and/or references, and selection options.

 It is important that you personally "test drive" a number of motorized models to evaluate and compare their ease of use, level of comfort, functionality and available features, as well as pricing.